 - Set a pan with 1” of water over medium heat and bring to a low simmer.
 In a bowl of a stand mixer combine the egg whites, sugar and salt.
 Whisking until combined.
 Set the mixing bowl over the pan of simmering water making sure the bottom isn’t touching and whisk continuously for 5 minutes.
 Remove the bowl and set in the stand mixer.
 Using the whisk attachment whisk the mixture on high until it thickens and turns white and shiny, like meringue, and holds stiff peaks.
 Add in the butter one tablespoon at a time while the mixer is on medium.
 Once all the butter is in add in the coconut extract and then raise the speed to high.
 Whip for another 2 minutes until the frosting is well mixed.

 - Place one round on a cake stand or cake circle on a cake plate.
 Pipe a circle of buttercream around the cake edge and spread a thin amount in the middle with a spatula.
 Spread on about ⅔ c prepared lemon curd.
 Repeat with next layer and top with third layer.
 Spread a thin layer of buttcream all over the cake to seal in crumbs.
 Chill for 30 min.
 Spread all but ⅔ c remaining frosting over the cake and smooth with an offset cake spatula.

-- To get the speckled egg effect, Mix 2 tsp cocoa powder with 2 tsp water and mix until smooth.
+- To get the speckled egg effect, Mix 2 teaspoon cocoa powder with 2 teaspoon water and mix until smooth.
 Dip the tip of a pastry brush in water and then in the cocoa powder mixture and flick the ends of the brush to spray the cake with chocolate speckles.
 Repeat on all sides.
 Using a pastry bag and a piping tip pipe a border around the bottom edge of the cake and place a chocolate malt speckled egg about every inch or so.

 - Serve cake at room temperature.